Thiti-Dev/git-3D-garden/README.md

 ## 🏡 git-3D-garden

-A 3D github's contribution activities visualized out as the 3d tile set
+A 3D github's contribution activities visualized out as the 3d tile set.

+#### 🔖 NOTE
+This project is inspired by [@heypoom](https://github.com/heypoom).
+3-4 years ago I saw he made the [git-garden](https://github.com/heypoom/git-garden) and it was very interesting and at that time I had been planning to make one too but I had never ever finished it because of my laziness (tbh never even started) until recently I just got time and this project-idea still rounding around my mind so I think I must make it done and here's how it goes

 ## 🚀 Getting Started